sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 Inputs:
 - sk_device, a (reference to a) device private key.
 - sk_hdk, an HDK private key.
-- reader_data, a byte string of solution instance-specific reader data.
+- reader_data, a byte string of solution instance-specific data.

 Outputs:
 - device_data, a byte string of device data for proving possession.